goauthentik/authentik/website/docs/installation/automated-install.md

 ## Kubernetes

-Set the `akadmin`user password and token:
+In the Helm values, set the `akadmin`user password and token:

 ```text
 authentik: